ChristopherBull/Clear-Links/README.md

 In addition, this extension optionally supports automatically expanding some [shortened URLs](https://en.wikipedia.org/wiki/URL_shortening), such as those offered by Bit.ly, so you can see the full location of the web page rather than its obfuscated shortened URL.

-This will make a fine addition to your security and privacy digital toolbelt.
+This will make a fine addition to your security and privacy digital tool belt.

 ## Build